A suitable person can be nominated or VCAT can be requested to make a determination.

 Note that in some cases a social worker or other health professional may apply for appointment as guardian or administrator where they believe an older person is at risk of abuse.
 Your client and/or their family may want to challenge this application.

 Families in conflict

-Often families can be in conflict and not agree over issues such as where and how a parent should live and management of their finances.
-It might be best to refer a client to mediation services – through VCAT, the Dispute Settlement Centre or a private mediation service.
-(The Office of the Public Advocate can provide advocacy support to the older person in such circumstances.)
-Note that the preservation of family relationships may in fact be your client’s first priority and that mediation is said to be appropriate where the parties have a desire to preserve relationships.
+Often families can be in conflict and not agree over issues such as where and how a parent should live and financial management matters.
+It might be best to refer a client to mediation services, the Family Mediation Centre, Relationships Australia, Dispute Settlement Centre or a private mediation service.
+(OPA can provide advocacy support to the older person in such circumstances.)
+Note that the preservation of family relationships may in fact be your client’s first priority and that mediation may be appropriate where the parties have a desire to preserve relationships.